seanmpuckett/sai/docs/Keywords.md

 _If you don’t specifically **return** a value or object from within an **set** code block, the original value will be used (as in the example above).
 In other words, there is an implicit `return it` at the end of every **set** block._

 **Set** supports the **using** clause, in which case the function specified receives the original value as its first parameter, and the return value is passed forward.
+The two debug statements below are equivalent

     set ExtractFirst to task
       return $[0]

+    debug friends #cat set Extract(it)
     debug friends #cat set using Extract

     > { name: 'Sara', age: 23, cat: true, province: 'ON' }
+    > { name: 'Sara', age: 23, cat: true, province: 'ON' }

-_You must specifically return a value in the function called by set, or `undefined` will be returned._
+You must specifically return a value in the function called by **set using**.

 ### super _verb_